okada-shun/hako-finance/README.md

-# Hako System Project / 匣制計劃
+# Hako Finance Project

-"Hako System Project" is a project to make an innovative system for creating token.
+"Hako Finance Project" is a project to make an innovative system for creating token.
 In this system, makes "Hako Token" and uses it.

 ## Hako Token is like what token?